 Covington is a medium-sized city located in the state of Washington.
-With a population of 19,197 people and five constituent neighborhoods, Covington is the 58th largest community in Washington.
+With a population of 20,777 people and five constituent neighborhoods, Covington is the 58th largest community in Washington.

 Also of interest is that Covington has more people living here who work in computers and math than 95% of the places in the US.

 Covington is a very ethnically-diverse city.
 The people who call Covington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Covington residents report their race to be White, followed by Asian.
-Important ancestries of people in Covington include English, Irish, Norwegian, and Scottish.
+Important ancestries of people in Covington include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in Covington is English.
 Other important languages spoken here include Spanish and Tagalog.